OsipovALikhan/calculator-js/README.md

-# download the calculator.js and run it trough terminal node js
+# download the file calculator.js and run it through terminal node js